SourceTree a Free Git and Mercurial GUI (Mac OSX)

 Atlassian SourceTree is a GUI client you can use to quickly and easily view the status of Git, Mercurial, and Subversion source repositories.
 SourceTree provides special support for hosted DVCS systems such as Bitbucket Cloud and GitHub.
 Using a single SourceTree client, you can work with local repositories and hosted repositories in multiple source control systems.
 Why not install SourceTree and give it a try to see if it is a fit for you?

-Adding a hosted project in SourceTree
+Adding a new account to SourceTree

 The system displays a list of the hosted accounts it knows about.
 If this is the first time you have run this, the list is empty.

 - Complete the dialog:

 The Username is your account name.
 The password you provide is your account password.
 You can choose whether you prefer connecting through HTTPS or SSH.